donut-party/datapotato/README.md

 * [Visiting Functions](../../wiki/visiting-functions), a look at one of datapotato's underlying interfaces that is unlikely to be relevant for day-to-day work but may be useful if you're trying to extend the library

+## Forking Specmonstah

+This is a fork of [Specmonstah](https://github.com/reifyhealth/specmonstah).
+It should be 100% backwards-compatible; if you're using Specmonstah, the only thing you should have to change when switching to datapotato is namespace requires.

+Changes include:

+* **A flexible model for handling data generation.** The old model provided out-of-the-box support for clojure.spec, but it was difficult to understand how to support another tool like malli or plumatic schema.
+The new model makes data generation pluggable.
+* **First-class support for inserting fixtures into databases.** With Specmonstah, you have to roll your own tools for inserting the generated data into a database, and learning how to do that is a bit of a time commitment. datapotato provides helper libraries for working with xtdb, next-jdbc, and datomic.

+  Its improved design makes it easier for you to roll your own database integration, if you need to.
+You only have to learn the insert API, instead of having to learn the entire underlying model.
+* **Fixture lifecycle management.** The `with-fixtures` macro makes it easier to manage fixture setup and teardown.
+* **User friendlier.** The main idea behind the fork is to provide interfaces that are optimized for the primary intended use case, working with test fixtures, rather than giving you the building blocks and asking you to assemble them yourself.
+The building blocks are still there, but these changes should make it easier for the majority of devs to do something useful with this library.